 Cannon Beach: An Oregon Coast Must-See

 Named for a cannon that floated onto the shore in the mid-1800s, Cannon Beach is a top Oregon Coast destination.
-The small beach town is highlighted by locally owned shops and restaurants.
-Haystack Rock, a sea stack monolith that rises 235-feet-high, sits at the south end of the flat, wide beach.
+The small beach town is highlighted by locally owned shops and restaurants and is one of the best stops on any Oregon Coast road trip.
+The iconic Haystack Rock, a sea stack monolith that rises 235-feet-high, sits at the south end of the flat, wide beach.

 Nearby sites include Ecola State Park (hiking trails and viewpoints), Seaside (a cute touristic town) and Neahkahnie Mountain (a challenging summit trail with amazing views south of Cannon Beach).